Want to Become a Water Smart Guru?

-Want to be a water smart guru?
 Conduct an indoor self-audit to detect and chase down leaks.
-Use this simple checklist(PDF, 576KB) or watch the short videos as a guide in locating leaks inside your home.
+Use the WaterSense checklist(PDF, 2MB) or watch the linked videos within each section as guides for locating leaks inside your home.

 Large leaks or a combination of small leaks can often be detected with the home's water meter.
 Cheyenne's water meters have leak indicators which are either a red propeller or triangle located on the meter's face (see diagram below).
 To detect a leak, turn off all water sources in the home and check the water meter.
 If the red triangle or propeller is spinning, this indicates a water leak.
 The meter test only identifies larger leaks and further investigation is needed to detect and locate all leaks.